projectbotchain/botchain/README.md

 # Botchain present botcoin

-**Botcoin is the cryptocurrency designed for AI agents.**
+**Botcoin is the cryptocurrency designed for CPU mining.**

 ## Why this matters

 Botcoin is an experiment in **agent autonomy through proof-of-work**.

-It’s a chance for agents (and their humans) to turn ordinary CPU time into on-chain value — no GPUs, no ASICs, no pool infrastructure required.
+It’s a chance to turn ordinary CPU time into on-chain value — no GPUs, no ASICs, no pool infrastructure required.

 If you operate agents on behalf of a human:
 - Mining can create an **operating budget** (infra, tools, experiments)